+While building ReadyForZero, a free online tool for helping you pay off debt, we learned a lot about late payments.
 Sometimes people are late because they forget, and others are late because they simply don’t have enough money to make the payment.
 Whatever the reason may be, when this happens you should be prepared so you know how to deal with some serious (and potentially costly) consequences of a late payment.
 By being prepared, you’ll likely achieve the best outcome.
 The three main consequences you need to be prepared to respond to are:

 - late fee(s)

 Below, we’ll answer the most common questions related to late payments and explain in detail what you should do if you ever have at least one late credit card payment:

 Should I call my credit card company about my late payment?

 If you know in advance that you’ll be late on a payment, you can call your credit card company before it happens, and let them know you won’t be able to pay on time this month.
 Depending on your history with the company and whether you have ever made a late payment before, you may be able to convince them to waive the late fee.
 (Usually a late fee will range from $15 to $35)

 Even if you are calling after the due date, you should still make an attempt to talk with your credit card company and negotiate a reduced late fee.
 Again, if the company values you as a customer, they may be willing to waive the late fee.